Five Tips for Easy Fall Coffee Table Decorating

 How do you customize a coffee table?

-Even though our back living room is small, we knew we wanted an oversized coffee table.
+Even though our back living room is a small space, we knew we wanted an oversized coffee table to be the focal point.
 Since this is the main place where we gather for games and activities, it was important to have a piece that met those needs and will function well for our family.

 We came across this antique 6 foot library table at an auction.
 Since it is narrow and long, it fits the space perfectly.
 However, it was way too tall.
 So, we cut the legs off to make it the perfect coffee table height.